Medicare Advantage Plans in Maryland

 Can my coverage be cancelled if I get sick?

 No, this is against the law.
-Once you have the plan, your coverage cannot be terminated, even if you develop End Stage Renal Disease (ESRD).
+Once you have the plan, your coverage cannot be terminated based on your health.
 The only way the plan can terminate your coverage is if you fail to pay your Medicare Part B monthly premiums or the plan’s monthly premium if one is required, or if you move out of the plan’s service area (which is typically from one county or state to the next).

 What if I move out of the plan’s service area, what happens then?

 Medicare offers you a 63 day window in which you must obtain coverage from a different insurance plan.
+This is called a Special Election Period or SEP.
 There will be no medical questions and you cannot be denied coverage.
-Most clients stay with the same company, but if the company you are currently with does not offer a plan in the county to which you are moving, then you must select one of the available plans in the area.
+Most clients stay with the same company, but if the company you are currently with does not offer a plan in the county to which you are moving, then you must select one of the available plans in the new area.
 It’s best to discuss your options with your Medicare Broker prior to moving.

-If I join a Medicare Advantage Plan can I later go back to original Medicare and buy a Medicare Supplement Plan?
+If I join a Medicare Advantage Plan in Maryland, can I later go back to original Medicare and buy a Medicare Supplement Plan?

 Yes.
 There are several ways this can happen and it is a very complex and sometimes confusing answer with lots of rules, regulations and timelines.